-- To determine the maximum permissible RPAS altitude above ground level, subtract site elevation (3') from the base of overlying controlled airspace.
-In this case, the base of controlled airspace is 1500'agl - 2.
+- 1. To determine the maximum permissible RPAS altitude above ground level, subtract the site elevation (666'ASL) from the base of controlled airspace (2400'MSL) to equal 1734'AGL rounded down to 1700'AGL. - 2.
 RPA are required to remain 500' below the base of any overlying controlled airspace, and 2nm laterally clear of any controlled airspace volume.
-However, MAAC may authorize reductions in of 100' below a Class E CAE, therefore the highest altitude MAAC can approve is 1400' AGL (above ground level).
+However, MAAC may authorize reductions in certain circumstances of 100' vertically from overlying Class E TA airsapce, adn within 1000' laterally of Class E airspace, therefore the highest altitude MAAC can approve is 1600' AGL (above ground level).